rezacsedu/Celonis_DS_Task/README.md

 Recall: 0.88125
 Accuracy: 0.8461538461538461
 ```
 This is a Maven project, by the way.
+I can give a live demo too, if you'd be interested in.

 ### Task 2: How to make a product ready ML software?
 As just training and evaluating a model is of no use unless it can be used as a web application, e.g., own website, cloud, or production ready environment.
 Therefore, we need to think how a model and its associated workflow/pipeline can be converted as a ML software product.